Adnuntius/documentation/adnuntius-advertising/requesting-ads/conversion.md

 * The creative includes a click URL to the advertiser's domain
 * The conversion is recorded from the advertiser's domain

-In this scenario, Adnuntius will attribute the conversion to the _most recently_ delivered impression that directed the user to the advertiser's domain.
-The user does not need to have actually clicked on the advertisement.
+In this scenario, Adnuntius will attribute the conversion to the most recently delivered impression that directed the user to the advertiser's domain.
+The user does not need to have actually clicked on the advertisement, although third-party cookies are required to track conversions without a click.

 Alternatively, the request can _explicitly include the line-item_ that should receive the conversion.